neesjanvaneck/VOSviewer-Online-Docs/docs/user-interface/main-panel.md

 The interpretation of the visualization of a network can be summarized as follows:

 - *Size of an item*.
 The size of an item represents the value of the attribute selected in the [**Size**](/docs/user-interface/control-panel/#size) drop down list on the [**View**](/docs/user-interface/control-panel/#view) tab in the [control panel](/docs/user-interface/control-panel/).
-The legend shows how to interpret the size of an item.

 - *Color of an item*.
 The color of an item represents the value of the attribute selected in the [**Color**](/docs/user-interface/control-panel/#color) drop down list on the [**View**](/docs/user-interface/control-panel/#view) tab in the [control panel](/docs/user-interface/control-panel/).
-The legend shows how to interpret the color of an item.

 - *Label of an item*.
-Each item in a network has a label, but to prevent labels from overlapping, it may not be possible to display all labels.
+Each item in a network has a label, but to prevent overlap of labels, it is not always possible to display all labels.
 Labels of items that have a larger size are prioritized over labels of items that have a smaller size.
 By zooming in on a specific area in the visualization of a network, more labels can be made visible.

 - *Thickness of a link between two items*.
 The thickness of a link between two items represents the strength of the link.
 Links are displayed only if their strength is greater than or equal to the [**Minimum strength**](/docs/user-interface/control-panel/#minimum-strength-and-maximum-links) parameter on the [**View**](/docs/user-interface/control-panel/#view) tab in the [control panel](/docs/user-interface/control-panel/).